ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+thing save a singe lock of braided
+hair which had survived the lapse
+hf mol’c than 18(1 years.
+Near the
+grave stood a venerable apple tree,
+when and by whom planted is not
+known.
+This tree had sent two of
+its main roots into the graves ot&#x27; Mr.
+and Mrs. Williams.
+The larger root
 h&gt;,(1 pushed its way through the
 earth till it reached the precise spot
 by ttie skull of Roger Wil­